The Meg: Critical response

 Owen Gleiberman of Variety gave the film a mixed review, calling it "neither good enough—nor bad enough," and writing, "The Meg, a rote sci-fi horror adventure film that features a shark the size of a blue whale, comes on like it wants to be the mother of all deep-sea attack movies.
 But it's really just the mother of all generically pandering, totally unsurprising Jaws ripoffs."

 Scott Mendelson of Forbes was impressed by the film's special effects and called it "a polished B movie that delivers the goods."
 At the same time, IGN's William Bibbiani praised the performances of the cast, particularly Statham.

 Writing for The Hollywood Reporter, Simon Abrams said the film was "refreshingly unpretentious" and "a breath of fresh air" compared with the Sharknado series.

 Accolades

-The film was nominated for a Golden Raspberry Award in Worst Prequel, Remake, Rip-off, or Sequel (as a ripoff of Jaws).
+The Meg won Golden Fleece at the 2018 Golden Trailer Awards, and received nominations for Best Home Ent Horror/Thriller and Best Billboard the following year.
+It was nominated for a Golden Raspberry Award in Worst Prequel, Remake, Rip-off, or Sequel (as a ripoff of Jaws).

 Sequel

 In April 2018, Jason Statham said a Meg sequel would happen if the film did well with the public saying, "I think it's like anything in this day and age—if it makes money, there's an appetite to make more money.
 And if it doesn't do well, they'll soon sweep it under the carpet.
 But that's the way Hollywood works."
 That August, Steve Alten said, "My feeling has always been that this is a billion-dollar franchise if it was done right.
 But to be done right, you had to get the shark right, get the cast right, get the tone right.
 And Warner Bros. has nailed it completely.
 The producers have nailed it."

 In October 2018, executive producer Catherine Xujun Ying said a sequel was in the early stages of development.
 In March 2019, a script for the film was in the works.
-In his September 2020 newsletter, Steve Alten confirmed the script, titled Meg 2: The Trench, was complete, expressing interest in its "dark" tone and potential for an R-rating.
-British director Ben Wheatley will direct.
+In his September 2020 newsletter, Steve Alten confirmed the script, titled Meg 2: The Trench, was complete, and expressed interest in its "dark" tone.
+British director Ben Wheatley signed on to direct.
 In April 2021, Statham said that he believed that filming would begin in January 2022.
 Production officially began at Warner Bros.
-Studios in Leavesden in February 2022, with screenwriters Dean Georgaris, Erich Hoeber, and Jon Hoeber returning, and Statham and Li expected to reprise their roles from the first film.
-In March 2022, it was announced that the film will be released on August 4, 2023.
+Studios in Leavesden in February 2022, with screenwriters Dean Georgaris, Erich Hoeber, and Jon Hoeber returning, and Statham and Li reprising their roles from the first film.
+In March 2022, it was announced that the film would be released on August 4, 2023.